 Under all plans, stock option awards are granted with an exercise price equal to the market price of the Company's stock at the date of grant.
 The market price is defined and calculated as the average of the opening and closing prices for Company common stock on the grant date as reported in the New York Stock Exchange - Composite Transactions.
-Stock option awards outstanding at December 31, 2016, generally vest based on two years of continuous service and have 8- to 10-year contractual terms.
+Stock option awards granted prior to 2017 cliff vest after two years.
+Stock options granted in 2017 have a three-year graded vesting feature, with one-third of the awards vesting each year.
+The Company has elected the straight-line method of expense attribution for the stock options with graded vesting feature.
+These options have 8- to 10-year contractual terms.
 The fair value of each option award was estimated on the date of grant using the Black-Scholes option valuation model incorporating the weighted-average assumptions noted in the following table.
 Expected volatility is based on the historical volatility of the Company's stock.
 The Company also uses historical data to estimate the expected term of options granted.
 The risk-free rate is the U.S. Treasury note rate that corresponds to the expected option term at the date of grant.
-The following are the weighted-average assumptions used to calculate the grant-date fair values of stock option awards granted in the years ended December 31, 2016, 2015 and 2014:
+The following are the weighted-average assumptions used to calculate the grant-date fair values of stock option awards granted in the years ended December 31, 2017, 2016 and 2015:

 For the For the Years Ended December 31

-2016 2015 2014
+2017 2015

-Expected dividend yield 1.45% 1.53% 1.77%
+Expected dividend yield 1.39% 1.45% 1.53%

-Expected volatility 35.62% 40.32% 42.04%
+Expected volatility 30.01% 35.62% 40.32%

-Expected term 7.3 years 7.3 years 7.3 years
+Expected term 7.2 years 7.3 years 7.3 years

-Risk-free interest rate 1.52% 1.96% 2.18%
+Risk-free interest rate 2.22% 1.52% 1.96%